M-amir097/ipc/English.README.md

 * Adding some new enumerations/structures, with addition to existing enumeration/structure.
 There are no restrictions on the names.

 ## Adding Information to include/ipc_protocol.h
-* For one usage type, adding the following three information.
+* For one usage type, adding the following three items of information.
-  * Adding usage type name
+  * Add usage type name.
-  * For new usage, Defining enumeration for change notification type
+  * For new usage, Define enumeration for the change notification type.
-  * For new usage, Defining sending/receiving data structure
+  * For new usage, Define sending/receiving data structure.
 * Adding usage type name
   * Sample code of this part will be as follow:
     ```patch